Hepatitis C

 Additional tests

-- liver biopsy, in which a doctor uses a needle to take a small piece of tissue from your liver
+• liver biopsy, in which a doctor uses a needle to take a small piece of tissue from the liver.

-Doctors typically use liver biopsy only if other tests don’t provide enough information about a person’s liver damage or disease.
-Talk with your doctor about which tests are best for you.
+Doctors typically use a liver biopsy only if other tests don’t provide enough information about liver damage or disease.
+Talk with your doctor about which tests are right for you.

 How do doctors treat hepatitis C?